Metrioptera

 Human Relevance

 Several Metrioptera serve as important model organisms in ecological and evolutionary research.
 Metrioptera roeselii has been used to study human-mediated biological invasions and range expansion.
-Metrioptera bicolor has been employed in metapopulation studies and biology research.
+Metrioptera bicolor has been employed in metapopulation studies and conservation research.
 The flightless M. brachyptera acts as an for peat bog quality and has been used in studies of habitat fragmentation effects on .
-The has contributed significantly to understanding of , , and population genetics.
+The has contributed significantly to understanding of insect , , and population genetics.

 Similar Taxa